szy1840/kilo-editor/README.md

 # My Kilo
-a text editor under Linux
+a text editor on Linux